-

 By default, compression is disabled on the NetScaler.
 You must enable the feature before configuring it.
 If the feature is enabled, the ADC compresses server requests specified by compression policies.

-To enable HTTP compression by using the CLI
+To configure HTTP compression by using the CLI

 Compression can be enabled for HTTP and SSL services only.
 You can enable it globally, so that it applies to all HTTP and SSL services, or you can enable it just for specific services.